· Johannes Millan · 10 min read

 You’ve been staring at the same task for 45 minutes.
 The moment your roommate sits down at the kitchen table with their own laptop, you start working.
 No conversation.
 No accountability check-in.
 Just their presence.
 Twenty minutes later, you’ve finished something you couldn’t start alone.

-This is body doubling – one of the most effective and least understood ADHD strategies.
-It sounds too simple to work, and yet it consistently unlocks focus that willpower alone can’t.
+This is body doubling – a popular ADHD support strategy where another person’s presence makes starting easier.
+It sounds too simple to work, yet many people report that it unlocks focus that willpower alone does not.
 For a complete system built around ADHD-friendly strategies, see our ADHD Productivity Guide.
-This article explains what body doubling is, why it works, and how to find a setup that fits your life.
+This article explains what body doubling is, why it may work, and how to find a setup that fits your life.

 What Body Doubling Actually Is